pahawh-platform/pahawh-hmong-converter/README.md

 - Programmatic API for dynamic content and single-page apps
 - MutationObserver mode for content injected after page load
 - Preserves `<br>` line breaks and HTML formatting in both directions
-- O(1) Map lookups — 6,832 syllables (14 vowels × 8 tones × 61 consonant slots)
+- O(1) Map lookups for RPA → Pahawh; trie-based longest-match scanning for Pahawh → RPA — handles adjacent syllables without spaces
+- Unicode NFC normalisation on input — no need to pre-normalise pasted text
+- Automatic compound-word splitting — `dabtsi` → `dab tsi` with false-positive guards
+- Escape blocks — wrap text in `/* ... */` to pass it through unconverted
 - Zero dependencies, works in any modern browser

 ---